-- (1) These columns show respectively, the aggregate grant date fair value for restricted stock and stock options computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in computing the grant date fair values may be found in Note 14 to Quanex Building Products Corporation's audited financial statements on Form 10-K for the year ended October 31, 2011.
+- (1) These columns show respectively, the aggregate grant date fair value for restricted stock, restricted stock units, and stock options computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in computing the grant date fair values may be found in Note 14 to Quanex Building Products Corporation's audited financial statements on Form 10-K for the year ended October 31, 2012.
 These values reflect the Company's assumptions to determine the accounting expense for these awards and do not necessarily correspond to the actual value that may be recognized by named executive officers.
-For information regarding the restricted stock and option awards granted in fiscal 2011, please see the "Grants of Plan-Based Awards" table located on page 34. - (2) "2011" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2010 for performance from November 1, 2009 to October 31, 2010 for Annual Incentive Awards (AIA).
-"2009" amounts represent payments made in December 2009 for performance from November 1, 2008 to October 31, 2009 for AIA.
+For information regarding the restricted stock, restricted stock units, and option awards granted in fiscal 2012, please see the "Grants of Plan-Based Awards" table located on page 36. - (2) "2012" amounts represent payments made in December 2012 for (a) performance from November 1, 2011 to October 31, 2012, for Annual Incentive Awards (AIA), and (b) performance from November 1, 2009 to October 31, 2012 for Performance Units granted in December 2009.
+"2011" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
+"2010" amounts represent payments made in December 2010 for performance from November 1, 2009 to October 31, 2010 for AIA.

 The AIA and Performance Unit payouts also include the dollar value of the portion of the amounts deferred under the Quanex Building Products Corporation or Quanex Corporation Deferred Compensation ("DC") Plan, as applicable.
 Under the terms of each DC Plan, participants may elect to defer a portion of their incentive bonus to a mix of cash, or notional common stock units or investment accounts.
 The amounts paid for the AIA and Performance Units, along with the respective deferred amounts, are as follows: